-- (b) of any other opposing or conflicting claims to such debt or thing in action;he may, if he thinks fit, either call upon the persons making claim thereto to interplead concerning the same, or pay the debt or other thing in action into court under the provisions of the ^{M15}Trustee Act, 1925. - (2) This section does not affect the provisions of the ^{M16}Policies of Assurance Act, 1867. - [^{F157}(3) The county court has jurisdiction (including power to receive payment of money or securities into court) under the proviso to subsection (1) of this section where the amount or value of the debt or thing in action does not exceed [^{F158}£30,000].]
+- (a) that the assignment is disputed by the assignor or any person claiming under him; or - (b) of any other opposing or conflicting claims to such debt or thing in action;he may, if he thinks fit, either call upon the persons making claim thereto to interplead concerning the same, or pay the debt or other thing in action into court under the provisions of the M15Trustee Act, 1925. - (2) This section does not affect the provisions of the M16Policies of Assurance Act, 1867. - [F157(3) The county court has jurisdiction (including power to receive payment of money or securities into court) under the proviso to subsection (1) of this section where the amount or value of the debt or thing in action does not exceed [F158£30,000].]